joeyparrish/matter-power-control/README.md

 will typically only beacon for setup frequently right after it boots, so if setup times out, try rebooting the device and running setup again.

+Note that chip-tool stores configurations in a user-specific directory, so any automation should use the same user as the setup process.

 ## Factory Reset